aaravamudan2014/Akshay-Aravamudan/README.md

   that I have completed throughout my ongoing academic career.
 You can find my resume  [here]([https://www.fit.edu](https://www.github.com/aaravamudan2014/Akshay-Aravamudan/blob/master/docs/Akshay_Aravamudan_resume.pdf)).

 ## News
- Our paper "Anytime User Engagement Prediction in Information Cascades for Arbitrary Observation Periods" has been accepted to AAAI 2023!
-Super excited to be presenting our work in Washington, D.C, come February.
+- November 22: Our paper "Anytime User Engagement Prediction in Information Cascades for Arbitrary Observation Periods" has been accepted to AAAI 2023!
+Super excited to be presenting our work in Washington, D.C, come February!
 More details to follow soon.

 ## Bio